keshariS/dataScrapers/allScraper_Twitter/README.md

 The use of every python file/python notebook is mentioned in the first line as a comment.

+# Topic Modelling iterations

+iter1_preprocess_model_save.ipynb contains the first iteration of topic modelling which automatically loads the data and runs some preprocessing when run from the OCI instance.
+(Setting up and accessing the OCI instance and the data it contains can be found in the dataScrapers/README.md file)

+Similarly iter2

 Folders:

 <h1 style="font-size:30px;">classifier/</h1> contains data used by Prof. Dobbs in their paper.
 Can be used to replicate results (not completed yet, but the paper pdf is included)